Table of Contents

 This is kind of the problem with Discard Dracula, it is hard to get a balanced deck with it, as the discard synergy doesn’t really work with counter cards, which you risk losing with your abilities.
 Then, flexible cards need to be Discard abilities as well, which only leaves Gambit, Moon Knight and Silver Samurai as potential candidates.

-The Collector and Helicarrier can be another way to access flexibility through creating cards upon discarding the 6-cost.
-Plus, it gives us more cards to throw away for Miek, and two cards won’t annoy the deck’s synergy too much either, especially as The Collector can be played early on in the match for hand management purposes.
+the Collector and Helicarrier can be another way to access flexibility through creating cards upon discarding the 6-cost.
+Plus, it gives us more cards to throw away for Miek, and two cards won’t annoy the deck’s synergy too much either, especially as the Collector can be played early on in the match for hand management purposes.

 Through combining the need to discard enough for Miek to be worth it, which should be at least three cards at least, and the need to have a reliable deck, we quickly see there aren’t so many options.
 Now, with Miek clearly being a points card for the deck, we should probably invest the flexible slots towards a bit more flexibility, at least for the first trial runs.